stevenjmesser/boring-magic/_pages/services.md

 Your actions won’t deliver value by accident.
 The most successful products and services have sewn the golden thread between vision, strategy, objectives, key results and other indicators.

-Over four to six weeks, we’ll map out your current or planned value ecosystem, identify misalignments or gaps, and design a coherent architecture that maximises value for users while building sustainable advantage.
+Over three to four weeks, we’ll map out your current or planned value ecosystem, identify misalignments or gaps, and design a coherent architecture that maximises value for users while building sustainable advantage.
 We’ll ensure your technology, distribution channels, and business model work together as a unified system.

 [Arrange an initial chat →](/contact/)